LedgerInvesting/bayesblend/docs/user-guide/blending.md

 Because this quantity is often difficult to calculate, *pseudo Bayesian model averaging* (pseudo-BMA) has been introduced as a method of approximating BMA using information criteria.
+In addition, *pseudo Bayesian model averaging plus* (pseudo-BMA+) accounts for uncertainty in the information criteria by applying the Bayesian bootstrap to log likelihood vectors.

 [Stacking](
 https://en.wikipedia.org/wiki/Ensemble_learning#Stacking